 - Sing, talk, and read to your baby.
 Babies learn best by interacting with people.

-- It's normal for infants to have fussy periods, but for some, crying can be excessive, lasting several hours a day.
-If a baby develops colic, it usually starts in an otherwise well baby around 3 weeks of age.
+- It's normal for infants to have fussy periods.
+But for some, crying can be excessive, lasting several hours a day.
+If an otherwise well baby develops colic, it usually starts when they’re around 3 weeks old.

-- Call your baby's doctor if your infant has a fever or is acting sick, isn't eating, isn't peeing, or isn't pooping.
+- Call your baby's doctor if your infant has a fever of 100.4ºF (38ºC) or higher, taken in your baby’s bottom.
+Call the doctor if your baby is acting sick, isn't eating, isn't peeing or pooping, looks yellow, or has increasing redness or pus around umbilical cord or circumcision.
 Don't give medicine to an infant younger than 2 months old without talking to your doctor first.

 - It's common for new moms to feel tired and overwhelmed at times.
 But if these feelings are intense, or you feel sad, moody, or anxious, call your doctor.

 - Talk to your doctor if you're worried about your living situation.
 Do you have the things that you need to take care of your baby?
 Do you have enough food, a safe place to live, and health insurance?
 Your doctor can tell you about community resources or refer you to a social worker.

 - To reduce the risk of sudden infant death syndrome (SIDS):